mmahlke/Bioinformatics_DiMeLo-seq/README.md

 ## $$\textnormal{\color{green}DiMeLo-seq}$$ data analysis

 Raw $$\textnormal{\color{skyblue}ONT}$$ data is output in .pod5 (new) or .fast5 (old) formats and represents the raw changes in current measured at a given nanopore over the length of a DNA molecule passing through the nanopore.
-To translate that into a DNA sequence, we apply basecalling models that identify characteristic changes in current as different DNA bases,  producing long read sequences in .fasta format.
+To translate that into a DNA sequence, we apply basecalling models that identify characteristic changes in current as different DNA bases,  producing long read sequences in .fastq format.
 There are currently basecalling mdoels to identify 5mC, 5hmC, 4mC + 5mC and 6mA for DNA and m6A and pseudouridine for RNA.

 Most $$\textnormal{\color{skyblue}ONT}$$ data analysis uses $$\textnormal{\color{skyblue}ONT}$$-specific tools.
-The current tool for basecalling is [Dorado}(https://github.com/nanoporetech/dorado).
+The current tool for basecalling is [Dorado](https://github.com/nanoporetech/dorado).
 Basecalling is a resource-intensive process, so ```Dorado``` is built to be run on a graphical processing unit (GPU). **CPUs** (Central Processing Units) and **GPUs** (Graphics Processing Units) are both computing engines, but they are best used for different types of tasks. **CPUs** are designed for general-purpose computing, while **GPUs** are optimized for parallel processing and tasks that involve large datasets.
 This means that when we submit a script to the CRC cluster to perform basecalling with ```Dorado```, we must request that it be run on the GPU computing cluster.

 Here is an examble of the SBATCH header for a script requesting to use CRC's GPU cluster: